President’s Summer Fellowship

 Read about the 2016 cohort of winning students and their projects.

 Applications are available online.
 Click Reed President's Summer Fellowship.

 The deadline is March 3, 2017.

-- Your resume, in PDF format.
-Name your resume using the following convention: FirstInitialLastName_ExternshipTitle_Month_Year.
-Example:SStudent_ShrtStryWriting_1_2016.pdf
+- Upload your resume, in PDF format.
+Name your resume using the following convention: FirstInitialLastName_ProjectTitle_Year.
+Example:SStudent_ShrtStryWriting_2017.pdf

-- A detailed project description of no more than 1,200 words total, consisting of:
+- Enter into the online interface a detailed project description of no more than 1,200 words total, consisting of: